 - Collaborating visitors may only be on-site if they are included as part of an approved research return plan and have gone through the collaborating visitor process.
-This process will require a signed document (to be provided by the Office of General Counsel (OGC) acknowledging their obligations and circumstances surrounding their presence and participation in on-site research during the COVID-19 pandemic.
-Visitors who were approved prior to availability of this document from OGC will be required to sign this document as part of the lab plan review and approval process.
+This process requires a signed document (to be provided by the Office of General Counsel (OGC)) acknowledging their obligations and circumstances surrounding their presence and participation in on-site research during the COVID-19 pandemic.
+Visitors approved prior to availability of this document from OGC are still required to sign this document as part of the lab plan review and approval process.

-- Collaborating visitors participating in on-site work may be required to self-isolate for a period of time prior to coming on-site to adhere to visitor protocol, depending on the timing and details of their travel.
+- Collaborating visitors participating in on-site work may be required to self-isolate for a period of time prior to coming on-site to adhere to visitor protocol, depending on if they travel in from out of state.

 - New visitor requests will be accepted and previously approved visits to Pittsburgh may move forward as planned.
 However, these collaborations may have to happen “remotely” as no work on-site may be performed without being part of an approved plan.